JupiterOne-Archives/docs-old/rcas/20210309-cognito-outage.md

 -   What went well?

-    -   AWS acknowledged the issue fairly quickly and got Cognito back into a working state within an hour.
+    -   AWS acknowledged the Cognito service disruption in a timely manner and restored all service capabilities within an hour.
     -   Our internal monitor identified the issue proactively at 4:59 PM EST, almost the the same time JupiterOne employees and customers noticed the issue.